Systems Architect (ECU) - Autonomous Driving

 About the role

-As a Senior Systems Architect (ECU) in our AD Product Strategy team, you will run technology scouting, vendor collaboration, and lead the definition and early development of our next-gen AD ECU and drive C-level decision materials.
+As a (Senior) Systems Architect (ECU) - Autonomous Driving, you will run technology scouting, vendor collaboration, and lead the definition and early development of the next-gen AD ECU and drive C-level decision materials.
 You will partner closely with AD Software/Hardware, Safety, Simulation/Validation, Procurement, and external vendors.

 What you'll do